sandwichfarm/showme/README.md

 cargo clippy -- -D warnings
 ```

-For questions or bug reports, please [open an issue](https://github.com/sandwichfarm/terminal-media/issues) on GitHub.
+For questions or bug reports, please [open an issue](https://github.com/sandwichfarm/showme/issues) on GitHub.

 ## Licensing

-`terminal-media` is distributed under the terms of the GPL-2.0 license.
+`showme` is distributed under the terms of the GPL-2.0 license.
 See `LICENSE` for details.